 - Number of Damascus steel layers: 256

-- Includes a hand-stitched custom full-grain leather sheath with a belt loop and a wood presentation box
+- Includes a wood presentation box

 Please note: Each Churchkey is handmade from natural materials.
 There will be some variation in Damascus pattern and overall look.
 The Churchkey you receive will have the same attention to quality and detail as the one pictured, but may differ slightly in appearance.

 1095 steel is a high-carbon steel and will rust if not dried and oiled after use.
 Hand wash only with soap and hot water.

 The secret to forging authentic Damascus steel knives has long been lost, but Forseti Steel stays as true to the tradition as they can by commissioning smiths with Damascus ancestry to hand-make all of their blades.
 The artists behind the enamoring water-like patterns of folded and pounded steel have all learned their skills and techniques from the generations that worked the metals before them.

 In addition to paying tribute to the Damascus practice in technique and appearance, Forseti Steel shows its respect for history's heroes, legends, and characters with their knives' names.
 The 9", walnut-handled Sentinel, for example, honors the Sentinels who stand guard at the Tomb of the Unknowns in Arlington.